Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 - Create a new, blank Django Project
     - Create a new project
     - Create the app
-    - Add restaurant_booking to the installed apps in settings.py
+    - Add app to the installed apps in settings.py
     - Migrate all new changes to the database
     - Run the server to test